-ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Incorporated Impact Impact as excavation, grading, and construction as required for the recreation that are analyzed in the Air Quality, Greenhouse Gas Emissions, Noi ult in impacts In addition, operation of the Project would only result in the demand for parks and recreational facilities as articulated in the previous response, which would not require the construction or expansion of other recreational facilities in the City.
-Therefore, the proposed Project would not require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment.
-As a result, impacts related to recreation would be less than significant .
-17. TRANSPORTATION Would the project result in: a.
+ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Incorporated Impact Impact as excavation, grading, and construction as required for the recreation that are analyzed in the Air Quality, Greenhouse Gas Emissions, Noi ult in impacts In addition, operation of the Project would only result in the demand previous response, which would not require the construction or expansithe proposed Project would not require the construction or expansion physical effect on the environment.
+As a result, impacts related to red sion of other re on of recreation ecreational factorial facilities ilities in the Ci that might hav ity.
+Therefore, 17.
+TRANSPORTATION Would the project result in: a.
 Conflict with a program plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
 17a.
 Response: (Source: General Plan 2025, City of Riverside Riverside 24-Hour Traffic Count) e Traffic Imp oact Analysis Preparation (Guide, City of Potentially Significant Impact.
 The proposed Project may co addressing the circulation system, including transit, roadway, analyzed in the forthcoming EIR. b.
 Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)? \boxtimes 17b.
-Response: (Source: General Plan 2025, City of Riversia Riverside 24-Hour Traffic Count) Potentially Significant Impact.
-The proposed Project may conflict 15064.3, subdivision (b) and may result in a potentially significant. ict or be inco onsistent with CEQA Guide elines section forthcoming EIR. c.
+Response: (Source: General Plan 2025, City of Riverside Riverside 24-Hour Traffic Count) Potentially Significant Impact.
+The proposed Project may confl 15064.3, subdivision (b) and may result in a potentially significant ict or be inco onsistent with CEQA Guide elines section forthcoming EIR. c.
 Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
 17c.
 Response: (Source: Project Site Plan, Project Description) Less than Significant Impact.
 The proposed Project includes solely incompatible uses, such as farm equipment.
 The Project would als Operation of the proposed residential uses would involve vehicles e Lurin Avenue.
 The circulation layout prepared for the Project meets accessibility throughout the Project site.
 Based on the City-compliant Project, motorists entering and exiting the Project site would be congestion.
 As such, Project access and circulation would be adequate would be less than significant. o not increase entering and ex- emergency ac t roadway desi able to do so e any hazards xiting the site ccess requirentign that would be comfortably, related to a c from Krameri nents and proval be required to safely, and v design feature. ia Avenue and vides fire truck o construct the without undue d.
 Result in inadequate emergency access?
 17d.
-Response: (Source: California Department of Transporta Code and California Temporary Traffic Control Handbook, · Less Than Significant Impact.
-The proposed construction activities, including equipment and supply staging and storage, would largely occur within the Project site and would not restrict access of emergency vehicles to the Project site or adjacent areas.
+Response: (Source: California Department of Transporta Code and California Temporary Traffic Control Handbook, · · Less Than Significant Impact.
+The proposed construction activities would largely occur within the Project site and would not restrict acc areas.
 During construction of sidewalks along the exterior of the Project site and utility connections, one lane of Wood Road, Krameria Avenue, or Lurin Avenue could be temporarily closed to through traffic.
 However, one lane of these roadways would